 Participants who fully attend this course and complete the test on the last day will receive a Strategic Axis Professional Certificate (SAPC).
 SAPC certificates are regionally recognized and can be quite valuable when applying for more senior roles within the organization or outside.

-HRCI endorsement is the industry recognized benchmark for high-quality HR training programmes.
+HRCI endorsement is the industry-recognized benchmark for high-quality HR training programs.

-Supported by their quality assurance system, endorsement confirms that our training programme is professionally designed and delivered to exacting standards.
+Supported by their quality assurance system, endorsement confirms that our training program is professionally designed and delivered to exacting standards.